-Have you ever just wanted to back your bags and head out?
-Why not on Halloween, so many haunted places around the globe to get your heart racing to just keep travelling!
+Have you ever just wanted to pack your bags and head out?
+Why not on Halloween, so many haunted places around the globe to get your heart racing to just keep traveling!

 First Stop London, England!
 The Tower of London – London, England